 - Baking powder – Baking powder is a leavening agent and it helps baked goods to rise.

 - Espresso powder – This one is optional, however is can take your frosted brownies to a whole new level flavor wise- really anything with chocolate.
-It’s sharp and strong, setting them apart from a regular box mix .
+It’s sharp and strong, setting them apart from a regular box mix for the rich brownies.